French Fig Jam Simple Recipe for Delicious Flavor

 Not a fan of sugar?
 You can use honey or maple syrup instead.
 Both sweeteners work well with figs. They add a unique flavor while keeping it sweet.
 If you want to go low-carb, try monk fruit sweetener.
 It can replace sugar one-to-one.
 This way, you can enjoy your fig jam without the extra sugar.

 Explore all these variations to make your French fig jam special.
-You can find the full recipe to guide your cooking.

 Storage Info